RattleSN4K3/UT3-Snippet-Mutator-Weapons-AddNew/README.md

 - Use the **_XMutatorWeaponAdd Saver_** button at the left toolbar to save locations into a map profile of the current opened map
 - If you need to edit the locations, you can use the **_XMutatorWeaponAdd Loader_** button to load the locations from the map profile of the current map

-As a note, you can use the advanced menu for each button (rightclick on the button) where you are able to save the profile under the given name.
+As a note, you can use the advanced menu for each button (rightclick on the button) where you are able to save the profile under a different name.
 Keep in mind, the mutator in the game only loads the map profile with the exact given.

 A map profile is stored in the config file `UTXMutatorWeaponAdd.ini`.
 Such profile would look like this:
 ```